bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

 *It is not a real implemented design.
 It is a mockup example created for the purpose of a case study.*

+## Main features developed by Bright Inventions:

+* Transactions processing
+* Integration with payment service providers
+* Receipt printing
+* Delivery tracking
+* Employees time tracking
+* Inventory management
+* Supply ordering
+* Offline mode during transactions

 ## **Mobile apps that were a part of the restaurant & retail systems:**

-* ePOS iOS and Android applications used by restaurant staff to take orders and manage payments.
+* ePOS iOS and Android **applications used by restaurant staff** to take orders and manage payments.
-* iOS and Android driver application which assists drivers in delivering orders.
+* iOS and Android **driver application** which assists drivers in delivering orders.

 ## **Bright Inventions’ mobile stack and skills:**